 No brands will be mentioned, but there were many companies who have been caught lying about the environment-friendliness of their products or service in the past—and the brand suffered for it.

 That is the opposite of businesses that deliver true environment-friendly products and services.
 In fact, that is the reason why a lot of cloud-hosted services are doing well.
-Aside from requiring little to no capital investment, using cloud services allow a new breed of executives and entrepreneurs to adopt hardware-light, paperless operations that let them reduce their waste contribution.
+Aside from requiring little to no capital investment, using solutions like cloud-based telephony allow a new breed of executives and entrepreneurs to adopt hardware-light, paperless operations that let them reduce their waste contribution.

 Cloud services are inherently more environment-friendly without having to advertise it, and that is why Millennials support them.